MastaLomaster/bkb/README.md

 ### Using the program with Tobii REX or Tobii EyeX or Tobii Eye Tracker 4C

-You will need "TobiiGazeCore32.dll" or "TobiiGazeCore64.dll" file to be copied to the working directory of the program.
-These files are the parts of the Tobii Gaze SDK 4.0.
+You will need "TobiiGazeCore32.dll" version 4.1.3.938 or newer to be copied to the working directory of the program.
-You may also try to find them in "C:\Program Files (x86)\Tobii\..." and "C:\Program Files\Tobii\..." directories after installing "Tobii Eye Tracking Core Software".

-"TobiiGazeCore32.dll" is required to run the "bkb32d.exe" program (32-bit version), "TobiiGazeCore64.dll" is required to run the "bkb64d.exe" program (64-bit version).

-If you've found several files like "TobiiGazeCoreXX.dll", use the latest version file.
-You need at least 4.1.3.X file version to use Tobii Eye Tracker 4C.
+At the moment Tobii has discontinued the ability to download Gaze SDK, containing the file.
+But you can get it if you install "Tobii EyeX 2.1.1" ( http://files.update.tech.tobii.com/engine/Tobii.EyeX_2.1.1.293.exe ), as stated in the document: https://help.tobii.com/hc/en-us/articles/213546185-Attention-all-REX-users.

 ~~Alternatively, Gaze SDK 4.0 can be downloaded from: http://developer.tobii.com/downloads/ (registration required).
 Look for the "TobiiGazeSdk-CApi-4.0.X.XXX-Win32" file, where X-current release numbers.~~